 The LHMI keypad contains push-buttons which are used to navigate in different views or menus.
-With push-buttons you can give open or close commands to one primary object, for example, a circuit breaker, disconnector or switch.
+With the push-buttons you can give open or close commands to one object in the primary circuit, for example, a circuit breaker, a contactor or a disconnector.
 The push-buttons are also used to acknowledge alarms, reset indications, provide help and switch between local and remote control mode.